s5uishida/open5gs_5gc_ueransim_metrics_sample_config/README.md

 <h3 id="set_metric">Example of setting visualization of metrics</h3>

-Create your first dashboard and create a panel for each metric you want to visualize.
+Create your first dashboard and a panel for each metric you want to visualize.
 In the `Metrics browser`, select the job and its metrics to visualize from the three job_names, set panel properties, add panels, and create the dashboard.

 The following is a simple example of setting the panel for the AMF metric `amf_session`.